marcusoftnet/templated/ReadMe.md

 ---

-By following these steps, you can easily contribute to the development of Templated.
+By following these steps, you can easily contribute to the development of Templated-views.
 Thank you for your help!

 ## License